Treats cancer of the blood, bone, lung, breast, head, or neck. Also treats rheumatoid arthritis and psoriasis.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin, into a muscle, into an artery, or into your spine (back or neck).
-Your schedule for this medicine will vary depending on your reason for using it.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.